Downtown Palo Alto

 Key Resources:

-Stanford Parking & Logistics
+Stanford Parking

-Lovely Gardens
+Area Tourism | Lovely Gardens

-Filoli (Woodside)
+Filoli Gardens (Woodside)

 Start your day here when the gates open; while the crowds flock immediately to the Sunken Garden, your extended schedule allows you to explore the working side of the estate that tells the real story of the Bourn and Roth families.